intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    and the feedback received should be considered by the RSWG.

-8. Once the RSWG chairs confirm that concerns received during the call(s) for community input have been addressed, they shall inform the RSAB that the document is ready for balloting by the RSAB.
+8. Once the RSWG chairs confirm that concerns received during the community call(s) for comment have been addressed, they shall inform the RSAB that the document is ready for balloting by the RSAB.